A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons: Introduction

-A unique result of our model is the fact (see Sect.~3 in~\cite{RusovDarkUniverse2021}), that the periods, velocities and modulations of the S-stars are the essential indicator of the modulation of the ADM halo density in the fundamental plane of the Galaxy center, which closely correlates with the density modulation of the baryon matter near the supermassive BH.
-If the modulations of the ADM halo at the GC lead to modulations of the ADM density on the surface of the Sun (through vertical density waves from the disk to the solar neighborhood), then there is an "experimental" anticorrelation identity between such indicators as the ADM density modulation in the solar interior and the number of sunspots.
+It is well known that virtually all physicists, and astrophysicists in particular, know that asymmetric dark matter (ADM) exists in the Universe, and of course, in our galaxy, with the highest density of ADM located precisely at the galactic center, i.e. near the black hole.
+At the same time, we know that the periods, velocities, and modulations of the S-stars are the essential indicator of the modulation of the ADM halo density in the fundamental plane of the Galaxy's center.
+Surprisingly, between the black hole and the disk, there are also so-called amazing S-stars~\footnote{Let us remind from where the fairly young S-stars (Fig.~8a in~\cite{RusovDarkUniverse2021}) appear in our galaxy between the black hole and the disk.
+Since we know that in our galaxy, in addition to the supermassive black hole (SMBH), there is the so-called intermediate black hole (IMBH; see evidence~\cite{Takekawa2019}).
+If we take into account the evolution of binary SMBH-IMBH, then when one body (SMBH) exchanges partners of binary stars orbiting the IMBH (Fig.~8b in~\cite{RusovDarkUniverse2021}), and through the extreme gravitational-tidal field, one star is captured (SMBH) and loses energy, while the other escapes, receives all this energy and, due to the hypervelocity of B-type stars -- the IMBH sling (Fig.~8b in~\cite{RusovDarkUniverse2021}), simply flies out of the galaxy.
+From here it becomes clear how in other galaxies a young S-star can end up between a black hole and a disk.}, of which there are just over 30.
+Most intriguingly, the closest S-star to the black hole is called S-102, whose orbital period around the black hole is 11 years (see Fig.~6 and Fig.~8 in~\cite{RusovDarkUniverse2021}).
+From this we understand that when the S-102 passes very close to the black hole, the high speed of this star is such that dark matter is practically not captured by this star.
+But when the star S-102 orbits farther from the black hole, the star gravitationally captures these ADMs.
+If the modulations of the ADM halo at the GC lead to modulations of the ADM density on the surface of the Sun (through vertical density waves from the disk to the solar neighborhood), then there is an "experimental" anticorrelation identity between such indicators as the ADM density modulation in the solar interior and the sunspot cycles.
 Or equivalently, between the modulation of solar axions (or photons of axion origin) and the sunspot cycles!